wraalabs/teensy/README.md

 # teensy
-Audio FX sketches and libraries for my upcoming teensy-based pedal
+Audio FX sketches and libraries for 'Episodes' - a Teensy-based guitar pedal